Softwire/ntbs-nhs-razor-tags/README.md

 # frontend-dotnetcore
-Razor Tag Helper Library for the NHS.UK Front End Library.
+Forked Razor Tag Helper Library for the NHS.UK Front End Library, to be used by NTBS Service.

 https://dotnetcorefelpoc.azurewebsites.net/

- ## How to install NHS.UK frontend

-### 1. Install with package managers

-We recommend that you install NHS.UK frontend using [node package manager (npm)](https://github.com/nhsuk/nhsuk-frontend/blob/master/docs/installation/installing-with-npm.md).

-### 2. Install by using compiled files

-You can also install NHS.UK frontend using our [compiled files](https://github.com/nhsuk/nhsuk-frontend/blob/master/docs/installation/installing-compiled.md), if you are not currently using a package manager.

-### 3. Install the Razor Tag Helper Nuget Package

-You can install the [Razor Tag Helper Library](https://www.nuget.org/packages/NHSUK.FrontEndLibrary.TagHelpers) via Nuget Package Manager.

-## Browsers and assistive technology

-Visit our support for [browsers and assistive technology](https://github.com/nhsuk/nhsuk-frontend/blob/master/docs/contributing/browser-support.md), for details on operating systems and software.

-## Contribute

-Read our [contributing guidelines](https://github.com/nhsuk/nhsuk-frontend/blob/master/CONTRIBUTING.md) to contribute to NHS.UK frontend.
+## What is the purpose of this fork?

+This fork is intended to be consumed by https://github.com/PublicHealthEngland/ntbs_Beta.
+It is intended to allow local modifications of the source repository without going through the process of getting changes merged into master.

 ## Licence